What we learned about jewelry buying habits to take into 2025

-Before 2020, buying jewelry was an in-person experience: customers walked to the physical jewelry counter, picked up different pieces, and got personally fitted for an item.
+Before 2020, buying jewelry was an in-person experience: customers walked to the physical jewelry counter, picked up different pieces, and received a personal, in-person fitting.

-During this time, 49% of jewelers with a website didn’t offer ecommerce transactions.
-But when the pandemic hit, and physical stores shuttered their doors, ecommerce jewelry sales got an instant shot in the arm—moving the ecommerce sales needle from $9 billion in 2019 to over $12 billion in 2020.
+At the time, 49% of jewelers with a website didn’t offer eCommerce transactions.
+But when the pandemic hit, and physical stores shuttered their doors, eCommerce jewelry sales got an instant shot in the arm—moving the eCommerce sales needle from $9 billion in 2019 to over $12 billion in 2020.

-In this post, we’ll explore how luxury jewelry brands navigate these new trends—the growth in ecommerce and a shifting consumer base and what learnings you can take into 2024.
+In this post, we’ll explore how luxury jewelry brands navigate these new trends — the growth in eCommerce and a shifting consumer base — and what learnings you can take into 2025.

-Gen Z customers spend 3 times more on luxury purchases than other generations.
+By 2030, Gen Z is expected to represent 30% of luxury purchases.
 Coupled with their unconventional taste in jewelry designs, this money is turning Gen Z customers into “agents of chaos,” writes Matter of Form.
-Gen Z looks for designs with “embellishment to the point of impracticality.”
-Gen Z is searching for jewelry like hardware—heavy chains and bold cuffs, making jewelry brands scramble to keep up with Gen Z’s more avant-garde tastes.
+Gen Z looks for designs with “embellishment to the point of impracticality”.
+Gen Z is searching for jewelry like hardware, including heavy chains and bold cuffs, making jewelry brands scramble to keep up with Gen Z’s more avant-garde tastes.
 Brands like Bea Bongiasca have found success in catering to those tastes with jewelry characterized by funky shapes, oversaturated colors, and what Matter of Form calls “psychedelic” designs.

 Brands that adapt to Gen Z’s expansive preferences will likely see more sales success in the years ahead.
 Says Matter of Form: in the age of Gen Z, “[design] boredom is the number one killer of brands.”